John A Waller

 Administration or Company Voluntary Arrangement?

-A company administration is a formal procedure in which an insolvency practitioner acts as the administrator and takes control of the company to bring about a recovery.
+A company administration is a formal procedure in which an insolvency practitioner acts as the administrator and takes control of the company to recover.

 A CVA helps shield your company while providing a greater return, usually to its creditors, than perhaps an administration may achieve.
 The directors, however, remain in charge of the company and remain to trade.